BlixDyrseth/BlixDyrseth/README.md

 ### Hi there 👋

+## About me

+- Frontend-developer and designer based in Trondheim, Norway

 <!--
 **BlixDyrseth/BlixDyrseth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.